Building Resilience in Sandwell Communities

 - BOUNCE (Building Ownership, Unlocking Networks, Creating Empowerment): working in partnership with existing ‘community anchor/hub’ organisations to use a strengths/asset-based approach to support local communities to design, deliver and own activities for positive change.
 Over the lifetime of the programme, we will work with a range of organisations, ensuring there is a good spread across Sandwell.

 - To see more information about current/previous ‘Community Anchor Organisation’, click HERE.

-- Large Grants: EPIC (Empowering People in Communities): grant funding will launch early February 2019.
+- Large Grants: EPIC (Empowering People in Communities): grant funding launched in February 2019.
 Extensive community conversations have helped to influence the EPIC grant programme.

 - To see the latest grant awards under this strand, click HERE.

 - Leadership Development Support: for key people engaged through the programme, focusing on emerging community leaders.